thybag/PHP-SharePoint-Lists-API/readme.md

 Note: If you are using SharePoint Online and having SSL errors, please pull the latest version which has changed from SSL v3 to TLS for sharepoint online connections -

-Add this line to your `composer.jason` file.
+Add this line to your `composer.json` file.

      "thybag/php-sharepoint-lists-api": "dev-develop"